Note: I am a sewer, not professional but you should have some machine sewing experience to make this costume.

 For pet lovers who also enjoy Greek mythology, this project might be just what you are looking for.
 These Halloween pet costumes are amazing.
-The instructions for making costumes to portray Medusa turning a soldier to stone can be found on this page.

 Create a Little Shop of Horrors scene with your dogs dressed for their parts.
 This project includes step by step instructions and photos.

 Include your pups in the Halloween costume fun with this delightful recreation of an arcade stuffed animal claw machine.
 This page contains the instructions and photos needed to put together this fun project.

 Make these fun illusionary costumes for the characters of the classic Jim Henson movie 'Labyrinth, a tribute to the late great David Bowie.